mre/endler.dev/content/2025/taste/index.md

 Maybe I stared at a poster or perhaps I saw a shop sign, but for the first time in my life, I realize that I hate bad typography.

-Now, a lot of people subconciously like good typography; or at least that's what they think until you see them reach for Comic Sans whenever they need a "cute" font for their printout, but that's not what I want to convey; it's become a trope by now.
+Now, a lot of people subconciously like good typography (or at least that's what they think until you see them reach for Comic Sans whenever they need a "cute" font for their printout).

-No, I mean that if you see a great logo or a nicely designed magazine article, you can't help but think "oh gosh, that's neat!" without really knowing *why* it works.
+If you see a great logo or a nicely designed magazine article, you can't help but think "oh golly, that's neat!" without really knowing *why*.
 It's just... "well done."

-Then on the other end of the spectrum you have people like me, who *obsesses* over typography, even though I actively **refused** to care about it.
+On the other end of the spectrum you have people like me, who *obsesses* over typography, even though I actively **refused** to care about it for a long time.
-I told myself that it doesn't matter which font to pick as it's just letters on a piece of paper.
+I told myself that it doesn't matter which font I pick.
+It's just letters on a piece of paper.
 But also: you can't not **NOT** pick a font -- and your choice *will* say something about yourself;
-about taste.
+about your taste.
 It's like fashion: like it or not, but you're communicating through your clothing style.
-Good taste shows.
 People who care will take notice.
-The question is just whether you remain oblivious to it.
+The question is just whether you remain <oblivious> to it.
 I myself couldn't bring myself to pick a random font, so I had to study fonts whether I wanted to or not.

 Anyways.